Deep work and creativity – how your best ideas will come when you give them space

 - The ability to concentrate must be trained like a muscle.
 You can’t use it if you haven’t trained it.
 But if you train it in a structured way and push yourself to your limit, it will get stronger.

 - Every time you get distracted and indulge the distraction, you weaken your ability to focus and to resist distractions.

 “If you check your phone every time you get bored, you reinforce your brain’s rewiring to be addicted to distraction.”

-Managers manage projects, processes, and clients, they need to interact with people to do their jobs.
-Their account team are managers.
-So they allocated hours in the day to the different tasks.
+‘Managers’, meanwhile, manage projects, processes, and clients, they need to interact with people to do their jobs.
+Their account team are managers – and so they allocated hours in the day to different tasks.